badosa/JSON-stat/utils/README.md

 JSONstatUtils.version
 ```

-The new interface will be documented soon.
+The new interface will be fully documented soon.